kokopellis/Orangefs4Ubuntu/redis/readme.md

 This is a brief instruction for deploy redis cluster on Ubuntu 16.04 for test.
 I used two virtual machine which ip address is 192.168.56.101, 192.168.56.102.
 There are at least 3 nodes in redis cluster.
-So I started two redis process on each virtual machine.
+So I started two redis processes on each virtual machine.

 ### Prerequistie Installation
 Finish this on all the virtual machine